-East Foundation uses two brands that were regularly used by the East family – the Lazy Diamond and the Diamond Bar.
+Today, the East Foundation uses two of the East family brands – the Lazy Diamond and the Diamond Bar.
 These brands trace their history over a century.
 Tom T. East, Sr. registered the Diamond Bar brand in Brooks County in 1912 and later in Jim Hogg, Starr, Zapata, Frio, and Webb Counties.
 From 1913 to 1943, Tom T. East, Sr. used his brand to mark livestock across 400,000 acres of South Texas ranchland.

 The East family was proud of their brand.
 Cow hands riding for these brands marked tens-of-thousands of cattle that travelled to ranches, feed yards, and packing plants throughout the country.
 These brands still represent a spirit of independence, a perseverance through hardship, and a commitment to the land.
 We still ride for the brand.